apache/orc/site/_posts/2021-04-13-add-william.md

 categories: [team]
 ---

-The ORC PMC is happy to add William Hyun as an ORC committer for his work on improving ORC's code quality and integration to Apache Spark and Apache Iceberg.
+The ORC PMC is happy to add William Hyun as an ORC committer for the work on improving ORC's code quality and integration to Apache Spark and Apache Iceberg.

 Thank you for your work on ORC, William!